jdorri/BART-news-summaries/readme.md

-# ABC PR News Application
+# ABC Public Relations News App

-This is a prototype of a news application for a hypothetical public relations firm, ABC PR.
-With this summarisation and entitiy-extraction tool, public relations professionals can keep track of news content on their clients and react timely.
+This is a prototype of a news summarisation and entity-extraction tool for a hypothetical public relations firm, ABC Public Relations.
+With this app, public relations professionals can keep track of the potential mass of news content on their clients and react timely.

 ## Installation